Majjhima Nikāya 104

 Evaṁ kho, ānanda, amūḷhavinayo hoti, evañca panidhekaccānaṁ adhikaraṇānaṁ vūpasamo hoti yadidaṁ—

-That’s how there is the removal by recovery from madness.
+That’s how there is resolution because of past insanity.
 And that’s how certain disciplinary issues are settled, that is,

 amūḷhavinayena.